It was a seemingly unstoppable merger.

 This strategy may work in the short term, but it is clearly not optimal in the long term.

 Yes, investing in research and development at your company is risky.
-The chances of losing money on an investment is high.
+The chances of things going wrong are high.

-These practices create a dialogue between you and your customers that you can’t get by simply paying your investors to buy back stock.
+These practices create a dialogue between you and your customers that you can’t get by simply paying your investors back by purchasing stock.

 The best practices of innovation are not just about throwing stuff at the wall and seeing what sticks.